A Note on Security¶

 Nevertheless, even Markdown documents can come with certain security implications.
 Such documents could contain malicious code that can put your safety at risk.
 Additionally, templates or other resources that you download from the internet could contain malicious code or even download viruses and malware onto your computer.

-On this page, we outline the various ways in which working with Zettlr could expose you to potential security concerns if you are not careful.
+On this page, we outline the various ways in which working with Zettlr could expose you to potential security issues if you are not careful.
 If you follow the general security guidance in this document and be vigilant, you should always be on the safe side.

 Note

 Zettlr is constantly vetted by security researchers who audit the app for any ways in which malicious actors could execute code where you would not expect it.
+If we receive notification of such a security-critical issue, we will rectify the issue as soon as possible, and inform you on our social media channels.
+So please make sure to follow Zettlr on Mastodon or Bluesky, or join our Discord.

 Code Execution while Reading and Writing Markdown Documents¶